edwintonyjames/GodsEye/CONTRIBUTING.md

-# Contributing to DefinitelyNotASpy
+# Contributing to GodsEye

-Thank you for your interest in contributing to DefinitelyNotASpy!
+Thank you for your interest in contributing to GodsEye!
 This document provides guidelines and instructions for contributing.

 ## 🚀 Getting Started